ridozaen/hotel-booking/README.md

 # hotel-booking
-Simple hotel booking application
+Simple hotel booking API using Nodejs, ExpressJs and Postgresql as database.

-## Admin Login Info
->username: admin

->password: admin

 ## Routes